au-bomb-bot/au-bomb-bot.github.io/about.markdown

       <br>
       <a href="mailto:chb0055@auburn.edu">chb0055@auburn.edu</a>
       <br>
-      Senior in computer engineering intrested in signal processing and MRI.
+      Senior in computer engineering with a minor in finance, intrested in signal processing, digital systems, and MRI.
     </div>
   </div>